GRCDEV/ArduSim/help/development.md

 ![architectureReal](architectureReal.png)

-If the threads of the protocol are programmed following the recomendation, the deployment is trivial, as the architecture remains the same.
+If the threads of the protocol are programmed following the recomendations, the deployment is trivial, as the architecture remains the same.

 Two new threads (*Test Listener* and *Test Talker*) communicate with the PC Companion.
 When commands to start the setup step or the experiment are received from the PC Companion, the thread *Test Listener* sends to the flight controller the appropriate commands the same way the thread *GUIControl* does when performing a simulation.